This post on Restoring a Cast Iron Skillet was originally posted in January 2012, and was updated in May 2017.

 We have a 12 inch skillet that we received for Christmas a few years ago.
 I learned more about cast iron from screwing up with that skillet than anything.
 That sucker is also huge and not what I was necessarily looking for in an “everyday” skillet.

-Friday I was at Goodwill, and an (I think) 8 inch skillet pretty much leaped off the shelf trying to get my attention.
+Friday I was at Goodwill, and an 9 inch skillet pretty much leaped off the shelf trying to get my attention.
 It practically yelled “buy me Sarah, buy me!”
 But at $14.99 for a rusted cast iron skillet when I could buy a new one for that price didn’t tickle my fancy.
 Until I saw its blue tag.
 Friday was blue tag day, so it was 50% off!
 I snuggled that now $7.50 skillet to my overly nursed bosom, and promised to take it home and give it the kind of life it truly deserved.
 Restoring a cast iron skillet is a worthwhile endeavor that will pay dividends for years to come.

 Poor, poor rusty skillet.
 Someone didn’t love you and/or know how to use you.